 The Louisiana Loan Portfolio Guaranty Program offers loans up to $100,000 through local lenders to Louisiana businesses with fewer than 100 employees.
 The program is designed to help businesses meet payroll, retain employees, pay rent and mortgages, and sustain operations.
 Details, including a list of participating banks offering loans, can be found by visiting https://www.opportunitylouisiana.com/covid19/led-loan-guaranty-program.

 The City of New Orleans is operating an Outdoor Dining Grant program offering $2,000 grants for Orleans Parish restaurants and bars to support their outdoor dining capacity.
-To be eligible, the restaurant must have a sidewalk café permit or possess an off-street parking spot.
+To be eligible, the business must be in good standing with the State of Louisiana and possess a Parklet Permit from the City of New Orleans.
 To learn more, visit https://www.outdoordiningnola.com/

 Additional Resources from our Economic Development Partners